 Upgrade your UMN Drupal websites

-Drupal 7 will reach end-of-life in November 2022 (see extended support details below) and Drupal 8 reaches end-of-life for the University at the end of July 2021.
+Drupal 7 will retire in November 2022 (see extended support details below) and Drupal 8 was retired for the University at the end of July 2021.
 As a result, all University Drupal Enterprise and Lite websites need to be transitioned to the newest version, Drupal 9.
-Once end-of-life is reached, support is no longer provided by the community at large, and the Drupal Security Team will no longer support or announce security advisories for core or contributed modules, themes, or other projects.
+Once a version is retired, support is no longer provided by the community at large, and the Drupal Security Team will no longer support or announce security advisories for core or contributed modules, themes, or other projects.

 This page provides step-by-step instructions and other resources to help you transition your websites by the deadline.

 Prepare for the Transition

 Follow these instructions to prepare both Drupal Enterprise and Drupal Lite sites for the transition.